 You can change currency and cash travellers' cheques at 'Bureau de Change' offices, which are open for longer and are often located in stations and airports.
 Try to avoid changing very small amounts of money as there is often a minimum commission charge which makes it expensive.
 Shops and services in the UK will accept payment in UK currency only.
 Credit and debit cards are also widely accepted.

 You are strongly advised to buy comprehensive travel insurance before leaving home to cover you for your journey to Reading.

 For students living in halls, a basic contents insurance policy is included in the rent.
-Details of the policy and how to add any additional items to the cover will be included in your welcome pack upon arrival.
+Details of the policy and how to add any additional items to the cover is included in the halls e-induction and halls A-Z handbook.

 Students staying in the UK for more than six months are covered by the UK National Health Service and do not normally need to take out any additional health insurance.

 Students staying for six months or less should be sure that they are covered either by the European Union (EU) reciprocal arrangements (for EU students), or by their home university, or by private insurance arrangements made before they arrive in Britain.

 For any student staying less than six months, emergency medical cover in the UK can be bought.
 One option is to contact Endsleigh Insurance by telephoning 0800 7832801 (from overseas 0044800 7832801.

 Further details can also be found on Endsleigh's travel insurance pages.

 You may also want to familarise yourself with current arrangements in the UK post-Brexit for European Health Insurance Cards.

 The University does not endorse or recommend this insurance but gives this information as advice only.